ShinnoT/react-express-boilerplate/README.md

 ## Get started

-* Make sure to have concurrently and nodemon installed globally.
-If you don't do so by running: `npm i -g concurrently` and `npm i -g nodemon`
+* Make sure to have concurrently, create-react-app, nodemon installed globally.
+If you don't do so by running: `npm i -g concurrently create-react-app nodemon`

 * clone this repo by running `git clone git@github.com:ShinnoT/react-express-boilerplate.git your-app-name`
 * then `cd your-app-name`